Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

 !!!note "BigQuery Import for GA4 (Google Analytics 4) Beta"

-    Amplitude is working on BigQuery Import for GA4 Beta.
+    Amplitude is working on a beta version of BigQuery Import for GA4.
 Contact [dwh+GA4beta@amplitude.com](mailto:dwh+GA4beta@amplitude.com) to learn more.
 For more information about importing BiqQuery data in to Amplitude, see the [BigQuery Source documentation](/data/sources/bigquery).

 ## Prerequisites